-In the past, I did research at the University of Chicago in machine learning and statistics.
+I used to be a climate statistician at the University of Chicago.
 In particular, I developed theoretical and applied statistics related to time series and the climate using the R software and Python.

 I have developed algorithms for extraction of one or more signals embedded in multivariate time series.
 The concept of signal-to-noise is defined and optimized over a certain class of models.
 In this vein, I work closely within and around the domain known as linear dimensionality reduction, which includes methods like Principal Component Analysis and Multivariate Statistical Analysis.